Gu1llaum-3/sshm/README.md

 - Delete an SSH host configuration.
 - Check the availability of an SSH host using ping.
 - Manage multiple SSH configuration contexts.
+- Upgrade sshm to the latest version automatically.

 ## Requirements